AndersDeath/diary2/000-current.md

 # 23 August - Wednesday - Yerevan - 328 day of immigration

 I visited a Podolog today.
 She treated my heels.
 My brother's birthday was yesterday. it's nice and texted to him.
 Honestly I feel huge break with family.
 It's hard.
-All other time I was fighting with lazyness.
+All other time I was fighting with laziness.
+It was hard to work today.